vaginessa/Tool-X/README.md

         ![Tool-X](https://github.com/Rajkumrdusad/Tool-X/blob/master/.sc/Screenshot_2017-11-06-15-54-26.png)

 # How to use ?

-- Type 0 : will install all Kali Linux tools
+- Type 0 : To install all tools.
-- Type 1 : to sow all available tools.
+- Type 1 : to sow all available tools and type the number of a tool which you want to install.
-- Type the number of a tool which you want to install.
+- Type 2 : if you know About us.
-- 00 : to Go back
+- Type 3 : if you want to update Tool-X.
-- x : for exit
+- Type x : for exit.

 # Warning

 ## I am not expert so use this tool at your own risk.

-## Installation in termux
+# How to Install in termux ?

 Open the termux app and type following commands.

 * `apt update`